cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Level 1, Provisional - Ad hoc

 Usage and satisfaction metrics are gathered in custom ways, if at all, for each platform and capability.
 Outcomes and measures of success are not consistently aligned across capabilities, and therefore corresponding insights are not gathered.
-User feedback may be gathered informally, for example in surveys that are not built with repeatability or follow-up in mind.
+User feedback and instrumentation of platform use may not be gathered, or if it is, it will be informal.
 Decisions are made based on anecdotal requirements and incomplete data.

 ###### Characteristics: